jimburton/semaphore/README.md

 Run the `main` method in `CI346.Main` to create a librarian in charge of 3 desks, and 10 students who need to use them.

+What changes would you make to this application if you were to use Java's `ExecutorService` instead of our home-grown semaphore?
+What are the advantages and disadvantages of doing so?